Markay12/LearnCpp/README.md

 References to Macros and inline procedures are replaced by their actual code which is compiled with the rest of the code
 * retains readability while exploiting some effeciency features

+These macros become a text replacement.
+When using these in BASH or our Linux command line we can think of alias One that I use a lot of the time is `alias gc="git commit "` which allows me to commit a file quickly to git.
+> git commit ./<filename> -m "comment" now becomes
+> gc ./<filename> -m "comment"